My Ally Story

 The first episode covered 15,000 BC to 1800 AD of First Nations and Inuit history and the first contact with Europeans.
 I watched episode after episode, from how our ancestors initially traded and worked with First Nations, to how in the span of a few decades they dominated the land and took over governance.
 European diseases (small pox, measles and cholera) wiped out over 80% of the Indigenous population in the first 100 years of colonialism!
 The next century’s violence, displacement and war added even more to that death toll.

-We forced our culture and religion on these proud and beautiful people.
+We forced our culture and religion on these beautiful, intelligent people.
 Indigenous children were forcibly taken from their parents to live in residential schools.
 These innocent children were given a Christian name, stripped of their language and culture, beaten and many sexually abused.
 Many, many died.
 I was shocked to hear that the last school closed only a few years ago in 1996!

 As a mother, I can’t imagine the horror of losing a child, knowing there is nothing I can do to protect him or her.
 This horrible trauma has affected generations of people – not just the children taken away along with their parents and grandparents but also their descendants and their entire communities.
 The trauma is still going on.